haiku/website/content/blog/jt15s/2020-12-31_hello_from_the_haiku_promotion_team.md

 Haikunauts also has several other ideas for promotional events, but we will share these with you later as we are still working out the details of these events.

 ### In closing
-We are super excited to see how we can promote Haiku and help the project gain new members and volunteers. **Remember, if you’d like to join, don’t hesitate and send me a private message on the forums!**
+We are super excited to see how we can promote Haiku and help the project gain new members and volunteers. **[Remember, if you’d like to join, don’t hesitate and send me a private message on the forums!](https://discuss.haiku-os.org/u/jt15s)**

 I’d also like to take this opportunity to wish everyone a very Happy New Year - here’s to a more fruitful, happy and lucky new year!

+Finally, I'd like to thank pulkomany and waddlesplash who reviewed this post on Github and gave me plenty of constructive feedback on how I could improve this.